MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-architecture-modern-experience.md

 Classic SharePoint architecture is typically built using a hierarchical system of site collections and sub-sites, with inherited navigation, permissions, and site designs.
 Once built, this structure can be inflexible and difficult to maintain.
 In the modern SharePoint experience, sub-sites are not recommended.
 In the new “flat” world of modern SharePoint, plan to create one site for each discrete topic or unit of work.
 This will allow you to easily distribute the management and accountability for each content collection and support your ability to move sites around in your navigational architecture without breaking links.
 Moreover, when a topic is no longer needed, you can easily archive or delete a site with minimal impact.

-In the new flat world, you have several ways to connect sites and content to each another as part of your information architecture toolkit:
+In the new flat world, you have several ways to connect sites and content to each other as part of your information architecture toolkit:

 - Use “roll up” web parts such as [News](https://support.office.com/article/use-the-news-web-part-on-a-sharepoint-page-c2dcee50-f5d7-434b-8cb9-a7feefd9f165) or [Highlighted Content](https://support.office.com/article/use-the-highlighted-content-web-part-e34199b0-ff1a-47fb-8f4d-dbcaed329efd) or [Sites](https://support.office.com/article/use-the-sites-web-part-93cbd17b-0bf8-4355-9f32-cc90e0443e6d) to dynamically surface content from other sites in an existing site.
 - Use inline hyperlinks to provide additional detail about a topic to provide more information to your reader (as demonstrated in the previous bullet).